RosettaCommons/demos/tutorials/GeneralizedKIC/generalized_kinematic_closure_3.md

 ## Expected output

 When tested with Rosetta 3.8 SHA 3cad483ccac973741499159e12989a7143bf79de (nightly build from Tuesday, March 28th, 2017), the script produced various loop conformations and sequences, some of which packed well or had favourable interactions between the loop and the rest of the protein.
 Because of the stringent filtering used, some replicates failed to return a result.
 Note that this tutorial has not been optimized to yield _good_ designs.
+Such optimization is likely to yeild better results, but a much longer-running script.

 **An example designed structure**
 ![An example designed structure](images/Tutorial3_example_output.png)

 ## Conclusion

-In this tutorial, we have covered loop conformational perturbation and Monte Carlo searches using GeneralizedKIC.
-The reader should experiment with settings to learn how different perturbation magnitudes and Monte Carlo temperatures affect the trajectory.
+In this tutorial, we learnt how an abitrary protocol may be applied to every KIC solution prior to selecting the "best" solution.
+This greatly increases the power and versatility of GeneralizedKIC.

+One final caveat regarding preselection movers: because these are applied to _every_ solution returned by KIC, they can add considerably to the computational cost of a protocol.
+It is in one's best interest to structure a preselection protocol so that computationally inexpensive steps are performed first, and computationally expensive steps are preceded by filtering steps that discard most samples.

+Memory can also be a consideration if one is storing a large number of candidate solutions.
+By default, GeneralizedKIC stores full poses for every candidate solution.
+There exists a low-memory mode (`low_memory_mode="true"` option) in which only loop degrees of freedom are stored for each solution, greatly reducing the memory per solution and allowing more solutions to be stored.
+The danger, however, is that when this is used with preselection movers, the preselection mover must be _re_applied post-selection to regenerate the pose.
+This can be problematic with stochastic preselection movers: there is no guarantee, for example, that the energy of the pose after the reapplication will be the same as the energy that was selected.
+For this reason, stochastic preselection movers are only recommended if the default memory behaviour (`low_memory_mode="false"`) is used.

 ## Further Reading